randomcoww/blog/vrrp-gateway.md

 ### Tweaks

 - Enable `use_vmac` on Keepalived.
 This will create a macvlan interface on each node with the same MAC address, and the virtual IP will be assigned to this interface.
-This makes the MAC address of the virtual IP consistent on all nodes, and wil reduce the impact of failover.
+This makes the MAC address of the virtual IP consistent on all nodes, and will reduce the impact of failover.
 Having this set allows my work VPN to stay connected on failover.

 - Reduce Keepalived `advert_int` to reduce time to failover.
 This requires a low latency connection between nodes.
 This defaults to 1s, which caused connections to my self hosted remote audio stream to drop on failover.
 Reducing this to 0.1 fixed the issue.